kaosat-dev/kaosat-dev.github.io/pages/portofolio.md

 # Why a portofolio/showcase ?

-I have worked on a lot of projects in the past decade, on a lot of 3D/webgl, quite visual projects, so it recently dawned on me: let's have a nice visual showcase !
+I have worked on a lot of projects in the past decade, on a lot of 3D/webgl/CAD/3D printing etc, quite visual projects, so it recently dawned on me: let's have a nice visual showcase !
 I love learning, challenges, finding the right tools for the job, as you can see in the list below.

 ## Jam / usco